-This project aims to contribute to the improvement of people’s rhetorical literacy and critical thinking skills by developing procedures for detecting, identifying, assessing, and producing arguments in various cognitive environments.
-While these procedures are primarily based on the philosophy of argument, insights about fact-checking and science communication as well as from the philosophy of science and technology feed into their design.
-By measuring the target audience’s sophistication and competence in engaging with argumentation, the procedures for argument-checking will be tailored for usage in various cognitive environments.
+This project aims to contribute to the improvement of people’s rhetorical literacy and critical thinking skills by developing procedures for assessing argumentation.
+While these procedures are primarily based on the philosophy of argument, insights from fact-checking, science communication, and the philosophy of science and technology feed into their design.
+By measuring the target audience’s sophistication and competence in engaging with argumentation, the procedures for argument-checking will be tailored for usage by various audiences in various cognitive environments.

 Activities and publications